 Aim to work out three to four times per week.
 This is a total body workout and can be done three times per week on non-consecutive days. or, you can pair it with another total body workout and alternate them.

 Any kind of workout can be effective for weight loss, all-around fitness, and building muscle.
-The key is to make sure the workout is to progress and you're constantly making it more challenging.
-So yes, resistance band workouts are an effective way to train given they provide additional tension to the exercises.
+The key is to make sure the workout progresses and you're constantly making it more challenging.
+So yes, resistance band workouts are an effective way to train, given they provide additional tension to the exercises.

 I just tried out this guide the other day and it was amazing!
 As a busy mom, finding time to work out can be a challenge, but this guide made it so easy to get started.
 The 5-minute fitness challenge was perfect for me - it didn't require a ton of time but I could still feel myself getting stronger.